rockettheme/docs/Docs/joomla/basic/menu_manager.md

 Creating a new menu module requires that you select either Menu (point 1) or an alternative menu extension (like [RokNavMenu][RokNavMenu]).

-So far in this process, we've created a box and told Joomla what what type of material will appear in the box.
+So far in this process, we've created a box and told Joomla what type of material will appear in the box.
 In the next page, we'll tell Joomla which menu we'd like the box to display.

 ![][menu_module_4]